Ballynahinch Castle, West Ireland

 These handsome ponies are specific to the area of Connemara and they excel at show jumping.

-As you walk, cycle or drive around the region, you’ll notice quite a few sheep in the middle of the road so be prepared to slow down at a moment’s notice!
+As you walk, cycle or drive around the Wild Atlantic Way, you’ll notice quite a few sheep in the middle of the road so be prepared to slow down at a moment’s notice!

-The island of Inishlacken is largely uninhabited these days but makes an interesting excursion from nearby Ballynahinch Castle.
+The island of Inishlacken is largely uninhabited these days but makes an interesting excursion from nearby Ballynahinch Castle, one of the best hotels in Ireland.
 They can arrange a tour with local fisherman John, where you’ll learn to fish and see the lobster pots being collected.
 Then you head on to Inishlacken to see the last remaining inhabitants…the sheep that are brought here by boat to graze each day.
 Archie rounds them up with his sheepdog before transporting them back to the mainland.
+The weather in Ireland can be unpredictable so make sure to dress in plenty of layers and to take a waterproof jacket.

 There’s a link between the Maharajah who bought Ballynahinch Castle, aka Prince Ranji, and this Benedictine Abbey.
 Although it’s still a monastery, it was also a girls’ school until 2010.
 The Maharajah sent several of his nieces to school here.
 These days its attractive Victorian walled garden is a popular visitor attraction.